After so long in oblivion, this is my first Blender tutorial for beginners. Getting to know the interface of the new Blender 3D 2.8.

-This is the first chapter of a Blender Beginner’s Guide that I intend to make on my website, for complete novices, with a marked accentuation in the area of Architecture, as I’m an architect by profession and I’m fascinated by the 3D Design World, the part of my career in which I have more experience.
+This is the first chapter, for complete novices, with a marked accentuation in the area of Architecture, as I’m an architect by profession and I’m fascinated by the 3D Design World, the part of my career in which I have more experience.

 Blender is a free and extremely fascinating program to perform 3D works such as Digital Art, Short and Feature Films (Movies), Animations and Architectural Visualizations (ArchViz).
 The later is the part that interests to Architecture professionals like us.

 Even in its better days, the fact that Blender’s license is free and open-source has made many people ignore it and belittle it thinking that it is crass and of short intellectual development.
-Quite the opposite.
-The Blender Foundation team has been struggling for years to produce a 3D software that was available to everyone and can compete face to face with extremely expensive software such as AutoCAD, 3ds Max, Maya and many others.
+Quite to the contrary, the Blender Foundation team has been struggling for years to produce a 3D software that was available to everyone and can compete face to face with extremely expensive software such as AutoCAD, 3ds Max, Maya and many others.

 In this new version of Blender, the 2.8, a new renderer called Eevee has been added to the software, and it is destined to be a real competition for the famous V-Ray of Chaos Group (which by the way, I love V-Ray).